-Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark Appropriate treatment of information gathered on situations involving STBBIs The adult learner identifies an issue in a rigorous, precise and detailed manner, based on risk and protective factors.
-The adult learner identifies an issue in an accurate and reasonably complete manner, based on risk and protective factors.
-The adult learner identifies an issue in an accurate, but somewhat cursory manner, based on risk and protective factors.
-The adult learner has difficulty identifying an issue based on risk and protective factors.
-The adult learner has pronounced difficulty identifying an issue based on risk and protective factors. /30 30 24 18 12 6 Establishment of appropriate relationships among the information on STBBIs in order to draw conclusions The adult learner establishes relationships between behaviours and their causes or consequences in a rigorous, precise and detailed manner.
-The adult learner establishes relationships between behaviours and their causes or consequences in an accurate and reasonably complete manner.
-The adult learner establishes relationships between behaviours and their causes or consequences in an accurate, but somewhat cursory manner.
+Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark Appropriate treatment of information gathered on situations involving STBBIs The adult learner analyzes an issue in a rigorous, precise and detailed manner, based on risk and protective factors.
+The adult learner analyzes an issue in an accurate and reasonably thorough manner, based on risk and protective factors.
+The adult learner analyzes an issue in an accurate but somewhat cursory manner, based on risk and protective factors.
+The adult learner has difficulty analyzing an issue based on risk and protective factors.
+The adult learner has great difficulty analyzing an issue based on risk and protective factors. /30 30 24 18 12 6 2.
+Establishment of appropriate relationships between elements of information on STBBIs in order to draw conclusions The adult learner establishes relationships between behaviours and their causes or consequences in a rigorous, precise and detailed manner.
+The adult learner establishes relationships between behaviours and their causes or consequences in an accurate and reasonably thorough manner.
+The adult learner establishes relationships between behaviours and their causes or consequences in an accurate but somewhat cursory manner.
 The adult learner has difficulty establishing relationships between behaviours and their causes or consequences.
-The adult learner has pronounced difficulty establishing relationships between behaviours and their causes or consequences. /50 50 40 30 20 10
+The adult learner has great difficulty establishing relationships between behaviours and their causes or consequences. /50 50 40 30 20 10

 Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark 3.
-Relevant, coherent arguments to support his/her position using a range of credible sources of information on STBBIs The adult learner presents a consistent, relevant and substantiated argument concerning an action or actions appropriate to a healthy lifestyle choice with regard to sexuality.
-The argument is well documented.
-The adult learner presents a consistent, relevant argument concerning an action or actions appropriate to a healthy lifestyle choice with regard to sexuality.
-The argument is well documented.
-The adult learner presents a relevant but cursory argument concerning an action or actions appropriate to a healthy lifestyle choice with regard to sexuality.
-The argument is documented.
-The adult learner presents an argument with little relevance or consistency concerning an action or actions appropriate to a healthy lifestyle choice with regard to sexuality.
-The adult learner presents an argument with very little relevance or consistency concerning an action or actions appropriate to a healthy lifestyle choice with regard to sexuality. /20 20 16 12 8 4 Final mark: / 100
+Relevant, coherent arguments to support the adult learner's position, using a range of credible sources of information on STBBIs The adult learner presents coherent, relevant and substantiated arguments in support of an action or actions consistent with healthy lifestyle choices with regard to sexuality.
+The arguments are well documented.
+The adult learner presents coherent, relevant arguments in support of an action or actions consistent with healthy lifestyle choices with regard to sexuality.
+The arguments are well documented.
+The adult learner presents relevant but cursory arguments in support of an action or actions consistent with healthy lifestyle choices with regard to sexuality.
+The arguments are documented.
+The adult learner presents arguments with little relevance or coherence in support of an action or actions consistent with healthy lifestyle choices with regard to sexuality.
+The adult learner presents arguments with very little relevance or coherence in support of an action or actions consistent with healthy lifestyle choices with regard to sexuality. /20 20 16 12 8 4 Final mark: /100